 - Approximately 88% of the buyers will not return to the site after a bad experience

-- About 77% of agencies mention that poorly designed website is one of the client weaknesses
+- About 77% of agencies mention that a poorly designed website is one of the client weaknesses

 With this said, designing for conversion also helps in building trust and confidence among the users.
 These must be established first for the users to respond positively to the calls to action present.

-While there is no perfect website, it would help to develop a site that is optimized as possible design-wise.
+While there is no perfect website, it would help develop an optimized site as possible design-wise.
 Toward this end, it would help to understand the principles behind designing for conversion.